 Immigration Remedies for Survivors of Domestic Violence

 Immigrant survivors of domestic violence often face many barriers when trying to leave an abusive situation.
 For example, some immigrants might not understand English.
 Some do no know how the American legal system works.
-An abuser might lie to his victim, telling her because she is ?illegal? she has no right to call the police.
-He may say if she does, she?ll be deported.
+An abuser might lie to their victim, telling them because their victim is "illegal" the victim has no right to call the police.
+The abuser may say if the victim does, the victim will be deported.
 Abusers will often isolate their victims from family and friends.
 This problem is compounded for immigrants who may not know anyone in this country or anyone else who speaks their native language.
-Also, an abuser who is a United States Citizen (USC) or a Lawful Permanent Resident (LPR) is in control of his victim?s immigration application.
-The abuser can refuse to apply for her or can withdraw her application at any time for no reason.
+Also, an abuser who is a United States Citizen (USC) or a Lawful Permanent Resident (LPR) is in control of their victim's immigration application.
+The abuser can refuse to apply for their victim or can withdraw the application at any time for no reason.

 Congress recognized that many abusers were using their powerful role in the immigration process to further control their victims.
 Some were preventing victims from gaining lawful status in the United States.
 Congress passed the Violence Against Women Act (VAWA) in 1994 and reauthorized the Act in 2000 and 2005.
 The immigration provisions of VAWA allow certain victims of domestic violence and other violent crimes to petition for their own immigration status.
 They did not have to rely on the abuser?s participation.
 The most common remedies for immigrant survivors are listed here.
 However, immigration law is very complex.
 Each case is different.
 Factors include:

 - current immigration status or visas (if any);